16 Dec, 2021

 One Partner Remains, One Partner Leaves, Cash Required

-No Home Equity, Selling And Refinancing Are Not an Option
+No Home Equity, Selling & Refinancing Are Not An Option

 The details concerning both parties can be covered through a joint venture agreement.
 This won’t affect your odds of obtaining another mortgage in the future.